sdwalsh/people-and-pets/README.md

-# People and Pets | p&p
+# p&p People and Pets
 ## Wistia Full Stack Developer Challenge

 People and Pets is my solution for the technical assessment.

-I primarily worked on the afternoon of 8/10, the night of 8/15, and the morning of 8/16.
+I primarily worked on the afternoon of 8/10, the night of 8/15, the morning of 8/16, and the morning of 8/17.

 ## Language and Stack
 ### Rundown of the tech stack used